JokerRH/zfstools/README.md

 # zfstools

 This repository contains a collection of tools indended for minimal server builds to load a key using a YubiKey, then import and mount ZFS pools with encrypted datasets.
+The libraries and executables that do not depend on ZFS can be compiled and executed on Windows, too.

 ## Library loadkey
 This library allows deriving a Key Encryption Key (KEK) from a YubiKey certificate slot (9a, 9c, 9d or 9e).
-This KEK is then used to unpack a wrapped dataset encryption key.
+This KEK can then used to unpack a wrapped key using **YK_Unwrap**.
 Note that this unpack operation is **not** a decryption, but rather an encryption using a 256bit Rijndael cipher (the algorithm chosen for AES).
 The operations are reversible, meaning there is no security difference to decryption first, then encryption to get the plaintext back.
 However, an encryption can be performed straight forward, while a decryption requires a reversed key schedule.
-As such, the wrapped key provided to a call to **LoadKey** must have been wrapped using a 256 bit Rijndael decryption operation.
+As such, the wrapped key provided to a call to **YK_Unwrap** must have been wrapped using a 256 bit Rijndael decryption operation.

 Note that unfortunately, yubico-piv-tool does not expose the necessary headers for pkcs11.
 You will need to add
 ```